Deer gun

-The Deer gun, developed by the CIA, was a successor to the Liberator pistol.
-The single-shot Deer gun was intended for distribution to South Vietnamese guerrillas as a weapon against North Vietnamese soldiers.
+The Deer gun was a single-shot pistol developed by the Central Intelligence Agency as a successor to the FP-45 Liberator pistol.
+It was intended for distribution to South Vietnamese irregulars for use against North Vietnamese forces, but never saw actual service.

 Design

 The Deer gun was made of cast aluminium, with the receiver formed into a cylinder at the top of the weapon.
 The striker protruded from the rear of the receiver and was cocked in order to fire, and a plastic clip was placed there to prevent an accidental discharge, as the Deer gun had no mechanical safety.
 The grip had raised checkering, was hollow, and had space for three 9mm rounds and a rod for clearing the barrel of spent cases.
 The Deer gun lacked any marking identifying the manufacturer or user, in order to prevent tracing the weapons, and all were delivered in unmarked polystyrene boxes with three 9mm rounds and a series of pictures depicting the operation of the gun.
 A groove ran down a ramp on top for sighting.
 The barrel was unscrewed for loading and removing the empty cartridge case.
 A cocking knob was pulled until cocked.
 The aluminium trigger had no trigger guard.